d3cim/dnscrypt-proxy-android/README.md

 ## Installation
 1. Download and latest `.zip` module from here or from [MY TELEGRAM CHANNEL](https://t.me/dnscrypt_proxy) and then flash it in Magisk Manager App or in Recovery.
 2. Reboot.
-3. Edit `dnscrypt-proxy.toml` as you wish in `/data/media/0/dnscrypt-proxy` folder.
+3. Edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml` [or /data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml]
 4. Reboot.
 5. Open AFWall+ and set custom script:
 *(remember to modify the fallback resolver with the one you chose previously in the .toml file)*